max13fr/todo.txt-xp/README.md

  Currently XP prints the tasks completed on each day starting (x) number of days ago.

-Forked from gr0undzer0/xp to several improvements :
+Forked from gr0undzer0/xp to add several improvements :
 * search in `$TODO_FILE` and `$DONE_FILE` (originaly, only in `$DONE_FILE`)
 * improve display :
  * remove file path & complete time from result lines